-The FHA Back to Work program was created by the U.S. Department of Housing and Urban Development to extend mortgage options to consumers with recent economic hardships or financial events.
+The FHA Back to Work program was created by the U.S. Department of Housing and Urban Development to extend mortgage options to consumers with economic hardships or financial events.

-These extenuating circumstances can include:
+These extenuating circumstances could include:

 Some examples that may have qualified for the FHA Back to Work program included getting laid off or having your hours significantly reduced, the death of a primary wage earner in your household, or a serious illness that kept you from work or led to significant medical debt.
 Divorce and difficulty selling your property due to a job transfer or relocation did not qualify as extenuating circumstances.